joedski/musings/Javascript/Journal 2019-07-18 - OpenAPI (Swagger) Codegen.md

 There's definitely [differences between Swagger 2 and Swagger 3](https://blog.readme.io/an-example-filled-guide-to-swagger-3-2/), which is good to note going forward since at least on one project I'll be using Swagger 3, but for all my work on this codegen piece I'll be using Swagger 2.

 Probably the biggest thing to me is how definitions are organized: In Swagger 2, they were all just plopped into top level keys like `#/definitions` (where the vast majority of things lived), `#/parameters`, and `#/responses`; whereas in Swagger 3 there are more categories, and they're all contained under the top level key `#/components`, so `#/components/responses`, `#/components/parameters`, `#/components/schemas`, etc.

+Although, having said that, `$ref`s have the whole path, I'm not sure the actual structure matters that much.
+Just be able to resolve the paths and we're good.